 In the town where I lived, Mahachai, Samut Sakhon, they really only had street food, which was great!

-The best Thai foods that I ever had were street food.
+The best Thai food that I ever had was street food.
 So make sure you are adventurous and try it at least once!
 Even if you don’t like it, at least you tried it.

 For me, being able to try authentic popular Thai foods from around the country is one of the best ways to get familiar with the country.